iredmail/docs/en_US/faq/why.no.sieve.support.in.sogo.md

-# Why no Sieve (Vacation, Forwarding) support in SOGo Groupware
+# Why no sieve support (Vacation, Forwarding) in SOGo Groupware

 The situation: